 Congruence of care is more important on nurse units where patients stay for longer periods of time.
 As a ER nurse we are used to having several new patients and handing care over to floor units more frequently so this may not be as much of a benefit if you work in ER.

-When you have the option to have several days off in between work days, it becomes possible to take mini vacations without putting in a vacation request.
+When you have the option to have several days off in between workdays, it becomes possible to take mini-vacations without putting in a vacation request.
 In fact, I have taken up to a week off at a time to go to Mexico without using any vacation days.

 When you consolidate your hours into longer periods of time per day, then you can take more days off in a row.
 For example, if I am putting my schedule in for a two week period, I can request a Sunday, Monday, Tuesday for the first week and a Thursday, Friday, Saturday for the second week.
 That leaves me with 8 days off in between!

-It is no surprise that nurses work incredibility hard.
-I come home at the end of a 12 hour nursing shift with an aching back and burning feet.
+It is no surprise that nurses work incredibly hard.
+I come home at the end of a 12-hour nursing shift with an aching back and burning feet.
 This is because I, like most nurses, often don’t have time to rest while at work.
 When I do have a minute to sit down to chart, I’m lucky if I can find a chair.
 I know a few older nurses who have been working bedside for 25 years and they literally have a permanent limp and can barely stand up straight.

-Many nurses work 12 hour shifts with minimal breaks.
-We are lifting and pulling patients, often spending the majority of our day on our feet, managing stressful and sometime critical situations while doing everything we can to hold our pee for hours on end!
+Many nurses work 12-hour shifts with minimal breaks.
+We are lifting and pulling patients, often spending the majority of our day on our feet, managing stressful and sometimes critical situations while doing everything we can to hold our pee for hours on end!
 Some days when I finally get a break to eat lunch and I am at my weakest, I find that our break room is stocked with donuts and cookies.
 My exhaustion can be overwhelming and the temptation for a little pick me up is never higher than right at that moment.

 With all of our education, nurses should be good role models for health.
-But unfortunately that is not always true.
+But unfortunately, that is not always true.
 We have created a culture that sets many nurses up for unhealthy habits.

 A University of Pennsylvania study on hospital nurses found that the longer the shift, the higher the levels of burnout and patient dissatisfaction.
 The researchers discovered that nurses working shifts that were ten hours or longer were up to two and a half times more likely than nurses working shorter shifts to experience burnout and job dissatisfaction.

 One reason may be that longer shifts give nurses less time in a day to care for themselves.
-I have found it challenging to do any self-care on days that I work 12 hour shifts because nearly every waking hour is spent caring for patients.
-Furthermore, the study found that the nurse burnout associated with longer shifts increased the chances of the nurse wanting to leave the job.
+I have found it challenging to do any self-care on days that I work 12-hour shifts because nearly every waking hour is spent caring for patients.
+Furthermore, the study found that nurse burnout associated with longer shifts increased the chances of the nurse wanting to leave the job.

-As a nurse and mom, one of the worst parts of working 12 hour shifts is that I don’t get to see my children at all on the days that I work.
+As a nurse and mom, one of the worst parts of working 12-hour shifts is that I don’t get to see my children at all on the days that I work.
 They are still asleep when I leave for work at 6 o’clock in the morning and they are already in bed by the time I get home at 8:30 PM.
 Even worse, when I work back-to-back shifts I may not see them at all for 24 to 36 hours at a time.
-I could as easily have been out-of town as far as they are concerned.
+I could as easily have been out-of-town as far as they are concerned.
 Nursing is a good career for moms, but this still something you may want to consider.

-Working a 12 hour nursing shift makes for a very long work day.
+Working a 12-hour nursing shift makes for a very long workday.
 But that is the price I must pay for getting to spend more days at home.
-So, the benefits of the 12 hour shift far outweigh the cons for me.
-Admittedly though, I really do focus on the benefits of working 12 hour shifts as much as I can.
+So, the benefits of the 12-hour shift far outweigh the cons for me.
+Admittedly though, I really do focus on the benefits of working 12-hour shifts as much as I can.
 I must remind myself to stay positive.
 There are some days I wonder how long I can physically keep up with the job before I permanently injure myself or completely burn out.